jsassu20/Lenovo-ThinkPad-MacOS-Tools/README.md

 #
 # Audio Configuration

 Everything needed to create a patched AppleHDA kext which controls system sound.
 This is the Codec configuration that the T450 uses.
 This kext will provide you with a perfectly configured sound setup with Microphone and AUX working.
-You can use AppleALC as an alternative but I found that Mic and Aux usage is terrible with this method in Mojave so I use this now.
-I got it from TonyMacX86 from a guy who did the Lenovo L440 configuration I believe his name is Snider or something like that.
-All credit goes to him for this.

 Also includes AppleALC.kext file with a modification made for proper support on ALC3232 based configurations (fixes bad mic).